erikdrozina/personal_website/content/about.md

 Hi, I am Erik Drozina, a 19 year old italian student passionate about the tech world.

-I use Java and C# for coding my own free-time apps
+I use Java and C# for coding my free-time apps but I have a basic knowledge of C, C++ and Python, which I'm currently deepening.

+I also have a solid basic knowledge of Linux as OS which I'm currently using to work with Android realated stuff.